The First Descendant best character tier list

 • Hard to master character with stealth chain kill mechanics.

-Sharen has the most cool-looking kit of all characters on the First Descendant Tier List.
-Her chain stealth mechanics, executing enemies not hitting you with more burst damage and refresh stealth makes her a cool open-world character to play.
-Moreso, she has fantastic CC spread, allowing her to stun several enemies, go invisible, then chain slash stealth kill them all to death.
+Sharen has the most cool-looking kit of all the characters in the game.
+Her chain stealth mechanics, executing enemies not hitting you with more burst damage and refresh stealth makes her an enjoyable open-world character to play.
+She has a fantastic CC spread, allowing her to stun several enemies, go invisible, and then chain-slash them all to death.
 It’s easy to see how her combos work for group and solo play out in the Operation zones.
-Her single target damage is not too bad too with her electricity debuff-applying skills.
+But while these are great visually, slow animations and wind-ups make her a bad pick overall.

-The only main downside is her nerf to damage potential when she isn’t focused, and her Def is lacking slightly.
-If you want the rule of cool, Sharen is awesome for that playstyle.
-She won’t scale as high as other damage dealers who specialise in AOE or single-target, but that’s fine, since you have a unique playstyle for her to have value in dungeons, and different missions in Operations.
+The main downsides are her nerf to damage potential in the endgame and her inadequate DEF.
+If you want the rule of cool, Sharen is awesome.
+She won’t scale as high as other damage dealers who specialise in AoE or single-target.
+But if you like infiltrating outposts, no one else does it like Sharen.

 Pros